kant/SoteroGen/README.md

 * Download a local server for run PHP, like XAMP
 * Download SoteroGen and move for your sever folder
 * Go to "localhost/soterogen" in your browser
-* Start a new post, edit a old post and delete any post (yet in developmenting)
+* Start a new post, edit a old post and delete any post
 * After modification, click in gereate (you can change folder you site)